 Fr.
 Richard and friends draw from the Christian contemplative tradition and other faiths and fields of study to help us create a different world—here and now—that honors our differences and recognizes our oneness.
 Thank you for being part of the Center for Action & Contemplation’s community of prayer and practice!

 Listen to Richard say aloud a Prayer for Our Community:

 O Great Love, thank you for living and loving in us and through us.
 May all that we do flow from our deep connection with you and all beings.
 Help us become a community that vulnerably shares each other’s burdens and the weight of glory.
 Listen to our hearts’ longings for the healing of our world.
 [Please add your own intentions.] . . .
 Knowing you are hearing us better than we are speaking, we offer these prayers in all the holy names of God, amen.

 Every Saturday includes a summary of the previous week’s meditations and an invitation to contemplative practice.
 Click here to learn about contemplative prayer and other forms of meditation.
 “Gateway to Action & Contemplation” (at the bottom of each meditation) is an invitation to deepen your experience of reading that day’s reflection.

-For frequently asked questions—such as what versions of the Bible Father Richard recommends or how to ensure you receive every meditation—please see our email FAQ.
 Find previous years’ meditations in the web archive.
 See 2020 topics linked (past) and listed (upcoming) below.

 - Action and Contemplation: Part One